JasonCoombs/jaguardb/README.md

 **Instant Scaling**

-In traditional way of horizontal scaling of distributed database systems, data migration is required and may take a `LONG time`, referred as scaling nightmware.
+In traditional way of horizontal scaling of distributed database systems, data migration is required and may take a `LONG time`, referred as scaling nightmare.
 JaguarDB does not require any data migration and scaling to hundreds or thousands nodes can be achieved `INSTANTLY` which may take only a few seconds.